ian-derrington/general/gpt_info_and_links.md

 ### Prompt tuning

-Uses a layer to not change prompt but change the embedding of the prompts.
+Uses a layer to not change prompts but change the embedding of the prompts.
 - [The Power of Scale for Parameter-Efficient Prompt Tuning](https://arxiv.org/abs/2104.08691) Boosted Prompting: few shot prompts that progressively solve more of the problem.